 After 3/4 kilometer from the Monastery, turn left onto a narrow dirt road, the Caminho da Rebadeira.
-Come to a T intersection, turn right to walk into the town of Chafé.
+Come to a T-intersection, turn right to walk into the town of Chafé.
 We walked by two open cafés in Chafé, if you need a pitstop.
-At this point we had only 9 km left to go to Viana do Castelo.
+At this point we had only about 7 km left to go to Viana do Castelo.

 Some time after lunch, I digressed a bit, felt less energetic, and had to ask my right foot to pull as much as my left, My left toe pad started to hurt again.
 I was glad that our destination was not far away.

-Rua da Casa da Fábrica, on the way to the church in Anha, with its steeple in sight.
+The Rua da Casa da Fábrica, is on the way to the church in Anha, with its steeple in sight, ahead.

 The church in Anha, the Igreja Matriz da Paróquia de São Tiago de Vila Nova De Anha was an inspirational place for me, on day seventeen of the Camino Portugués, and it revived my spirits once more.
 Church bells were playing a lovely tune, during our visit.
 I sat and listened for a long time, filled with beauty and wonder at the Mystery of it all.

 This lovely little pilgrim's church, with its welcoming statue to São Tiago (San Tiago) was open, I am sure, especially for we pilgrims, stumbling by.
 As I sat and listened to the bells, it felt like they were ringing just for me!
 I was grateful to the town and it's willingness to use its resources to maintain this peaceful place for all to enjoy as they passed by.
 So very few churches were open along the Way.

 The pilgrimage traveler is able to get a stamp here, self-serve style.
 There is a gorgeous gilded altar and painted murals in this wonderful little intimate and blue-tiled pilgrim's church.